Role: User experience and content strategy, 2015

 Tools: Omnigraffle Pro, Axure, Photoshop, PP

-Challenge: Separate content from display, ensure content modularity, ensure content portability
+Challenge: Separate the content from the display, ensure content modularity and ensure content portability

-View full presentation» NAP Group Enterprise Content Model
+View the full presentation» NAP Group Enterprise Content Model

 ★ What is the Net-a-porter Group content model?